 Principles for Positive Partnership gives guidance on relationships between Scottish Government and third sector grantholders.
 It aims to help SG grant managers and third sector grant holders:

 - achieve positive funding relationships in the first place

 - tackle any problems in a productive way

 This guidance should help you feel more confident in your funding relationship and work together to achieve positive outcomes and learning from grant funding.
 It is for people in the

-The publication was launched at an event on 23 January 2020.
-Read the event report
+The guidance was produced by a working group of officials and grantholders and launched at an event in January 2020.
+Read the event report:

 Positive Partnership launch event report